Moving To Maui: Live Your Best Island Life

 The Lowdown: It's not easy to find good places to rent in Paia and it does get really hot here during the summer, many Northshore sports enthusiasts choose to live a little further Upcountry in Haiku and Makawao for better rent and housing.
 Spreckelsville is one of Maui's very best neighborhoods and if you can afford to live here, go for it!
 Sprecks, as we call it, is a really cool neighborhood right on Baldwin Beach with some of the very best athletes in Maui ocean sports calling it home.

 Pros: Get to the beach quickly.
 Walk around Paia Town and shop at Mana Foods.
 Enjoy the adventures along the Road to Hana.
-Still close to Central Maui shopping and airport.
+Still close to Central Maui shopping and the airport.
 Close to Mama's Fish House.

 Cons: Low amount of places to rent or affordable homes to buy.